Introduction

 Autonomy: The Foundation of Contributor Safety

 When employees have gained new skills or knowledge, give them the opportunity to apply what they have learned.
-If a team member is ready but is not given the chance to practice and contribute, motivation and trust can suffer.
+If a team member is ready but is not given the chance to practice and contribute, motivation and trust will suffer.

 Benefits of Contributor Safety and Why it Matters